-My love of cars did not start until just after graduate school when Acura released the 1994 Acura Integra GS-R. I couldn't afford one at the time, not with the need to pay off student loans, so I instead bought a fifth-generation Honda Civic.
-After that car was destroyed in an accident, I purchased a pre-owned Acura Integra GS-R, a flick-your-fingers five-speed manual transmission rush of adrenaline painted in Milano Red, used (pre-owned?) in 1996 from a then middle-aged golfer in well-to-do town in New Jersey.
-In the two-years he had owned it, he had driven it over 45,000 miles, and I drove it for another 120,000 miles.
+My love of cars did not start until after graduate school when Acura released the 1994 Acura Integra GS-R. I couldn't afford one at the time, not with the need to pay off student loans, so I instead bought a fifth-generation Honda Civic.
+A few years later, after that car was destroyed in an accident, I purchased a pre-owned Acura Integra GS-R, a flick-your-wrist-with-a-wide-grin five-speed manual transmission rush of adrenaline painted in Milano Red.
+I bought the car in 1996 from a then-middle-aged golfer in New Jersey's well-to-do town of Clinton.
+In the two years he had owned it, the owner had driven it over 45,000 miles, and I drove it for another 120,000 miles.
 It wasn’t the fastest or most powerful, but for me, it was the most fun drive I have ever had.
-I drove it until 2006 when Bhavna insisted that trade in my impractical two-door sports car for a more practical four-door "responsible dad" sedan, e.g., a 2006 Honda Accord EX-L V6.
+I drove it until 2006, when Bhavna insisted I trade in my impractical two-door sports car for a more practical four-door "responsible dad" sedan, e.g., a 2006 Honda Accord EX-L V6.

-As a boy living on small islands in the West Indies in the late 1960-1980s, I was exposed only to cars from Japan and Europe, especially the United Kingdom (UK).
-At that time, the West Indies was at that time an aftermarket for used (pre-owned?)
+As a boy growing up on small islands in the British West Indies in the mid-196os to mid-1980s, I was mainly exposed to cars from Japan and Europe, especially the United Kingdom (UK).
+At that time, the West Indies was an aftermarket for used (pre-owned?)
 Japanese and British cars.
-The Morris, Triumph, Datsun/Nissan, Toyota, Honda, Daihatsu, Mitsubishi, Suzuki brands are all very familiar to me.
-Similarly to Japan, all of the islands of the former British West Indies drive on the left side of the road.
-American car companies apparently didn't care to make left-hand drive cars.
+The Morris, Triumph, Datsun, Toyota, Honda, Isuzu, Daihatsu, Mazda, Mitsubishi, and Suzuki brands are all familiar.
+Similar to Japan, all of the islands of the former British Commonwealth Caribbean drive on the left side of the road.
+American car companies didn't (wouldn't) make right-hand drive cars.
 They were too large and used too much fuel.

 My dad had a Morris Mini, which, when we lived on the island of Bequia, served as the family car until his third son, my youngest brother, was born.
 While my dad was not a sports car driver, some of his friends took to rally racing Mini Coopers around a course near the Arnos Vale airport in the then British Overseas Territory of St. Vincent & The Grenadines.

 Shortly after that, Morris introduced the Mini Moke, a no-door, no side-panel death trap, which one of my uncles thought was the perfect low-maintenance vehicle for puttering around the narrow pot-holed and cliff-lined coastline of Bequia.
-I recall that one uncle owned a Triumph 1300 while another uncle owned a Morris Marina.
+One uncle owned a Triumph 1300 while another uncle owned a Morris Marina.

-Dad also had a UK version of the Volkswagen Beetle, which I think was his last European car purchase.
+Dad also had a UK version of the Volkswagen Beetle, his last European car purchase.
 By the early 70s’ cheaper Japanese vehicles had entered the Caribbean market.
 Mom bought a Toyota Starlet hatchback when she started driving.
-Dad purchased a Datsun then a Toyota Carona.
+Dad purchased a Datsun and then a Toyota Carona.
 Toyota was his brand of choice until Mazda entered the market, but in later years, he drove Hondas.

-All of that was a long-winded way of saying, I know a lot about Japanese cars; I know a little about British cars.
+That was a long-winded way of saying I know a lot about Japanese cars and a little about British cars.
 I know very little about American cars.